CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 The example has three applications.

 - `ISS Overview`: app that shows astronauts the overall status of the space station
-- `Cosmonaut`: app where Cosmonaut can control his spacesuit so as his supplies and personal information
+- `Cosmonaut`: app where a Cosmonaut can control his spacesuit as well as his supplies and personal information
 - `Laboratory`: app from which the laboratories on the space station can be controlled

-As described above, all apps are linking Scaffold module which provides the bootstrapping for the app as the app itself is behaving like a container.
+As described above, all apps link the Scaffold module which provides the bootstrapping for the app while the app itself behaves like a container.

 ### ISS Overview

 ![ISS Overview](assets/ISSOverview.png)

-The diagram above describes the concrete linking of modules for the app, let us have a closer look at it.
+The diagram above(TODO: will it always be above? from my LaTeX days, I learned to reference the images by reference number, allowing clicking on the link to be taken to the image) describes the concrete linking of modules for the app.
+Let us have a closer look at it.

-`ISS Overview` app links `Peripheries` domain which implements logic and screens for peripheries of the station.
+`ISS Overview` app links the domain `Peripheries`, which implements logic and screens for peripheries of the station.

-The `Peripheries` domain links `Heat Radiator`, `Solar Array` and `Docking Port` services from whom the data about those peripheries are gathered so as `UIComponents` for bootstrapping the screens' development.
+The `Peripheries` domain links the `Heat Radiator`, `Solar Array`, and `Docking Port` services from which data about those peripheries are gathered so as `UIComponents` for bootstrapping the screens' development.
+(TODO: what is this about UIcomponents?
+Should I see an arrow from peripheries to uicomponents? or uicomponents component is pulled in via scaffold?)

-Linked services are using `Network` and `Radio` core modules which are providing the foundation for the communication with other systems via network protocols. `Radio` in this case could implement some communication channel via BLE or other technology which would connect to the solar array or heat radiator.
+The linked services use the `Network` and `Radio` core modules.
+These provide the foundation for the communication with other systems via network protocols. `Radio` in this case could implement some communication channel via BLE (TODO: spell it out? refer to a glossary?) or other technology which would connect to the solar array or heat radiator.

 ### Cosmonaut

 ![Cosmonaut App](assets/Cosmonaut.png)

-`Cosmonaut` app links `Spacesuit` and `Cosmonaut` domains.
-Same as for every other domain, each module is responsible for screens and users flow through the part of the app.
+The `Cosmonaut` app links the `Spacesuit` and `Cosmonaut` domains.
+This is the same for every other domain, each module is responsible for screens and users flow through the part of the app.
+(TODO: what is the same? each module=domain? handles its own UX flow?)

-`Spacesuit` and `Cosmonaut` domains link `Spacesuit` and `Cosmonaut` services that are providing data for domain defined screens so as `UIComponents` who are providing the UI parts.
+`Spacesuit` and `Cosmonaut` domains link `Spacesuit` and `Cosmonaut` services that provide data for domain-specifc screens as `UIComponents` provides the UI parts.

-`Spacesuit` service is using `Radio` for communication with cosmonauts spacesuit via BLE or another type of radio technology. `Cosmonaut` service is using `Network` for updating Huston about the current state of the `Cosmonaut` so as `Persistence` for storing the data of the cosmonaut for offline usage.
+`Spacesuit` service is using `Radio` for communication with cosmonauts spacesuit via BLE or another type of radio technology. `Cosmonaut` service uses `Network` for updating Houston about the current state of the `Cosmonaut` and uses `Persistence` for storing the data of the cosmonaut for offline usage.

 ### Laboratory